 Gingivitis refers to the early stage of gum disease, an infection in the gum tissue.
 Though common, this infection can wreak havoc on your dental structure.
 And inflammation from the infection can trigger systemic problems in the body.

 Inflamed gums from gingivitis, then, can lead to complications with pregnancy as well.
 Recognizing the health risks that come with gum disease can encourage you to take action to prevent contracting it.
 Read on to discover more about how gum disease can impact other underlying medical conditions, including pregnancy.

 Signs of Gingivitis

 Gingivitis develops soon after bacteria reach the gum tissue.
-The resulting irritation will inflame the gums, which as mentioned, will lead to overall systemic problems with the body.
+The resulting irritation will inflame the gums, which, as mentioned, will lead to overall systemic problems in the body.
 But you can see certain symptoms when this occurs as well.

 Many patients will see redness, soreness, swelling, or bleeding in the gums when they contract gingivitis.
 Symptoms can worsen as gum disease progresses, and you might then notice gum recession, tooth discoloration, and more in your smile.

 However, gum disease can also develop without recognizable symptoms, and many people might not realize they have it.
 For this reason, make sure you visit your dentist on a regular basis.

 They can perform periodontal disease screenings to catch this infection during your routine dental check-up.
 Gum disease is easier to treat when diagnosed sooner, so do not ignore any symptoms.

 Treating gingivitis in this early stage of infection can begin directly after your diagnosis.
 The dentist will want to thoroughly clean your teeth of plaque and excess bacteria.
 They will reach deep into the gum pockets to do so in a cleaning method known as scaling and root planing.